SysKitTeam/docs-point/governance-and-automation/provisioning/manage-requests.md

 # Manage Requests in SysKit Point

 1. Open **Microsoft Teams**.
-2. Start **SysKit Point** app in the left side panel.
+2. Start the **SysKit Point** app in the left side panel.
 If you don’t see it by default, click on the three dots and search for SysKit Point.
-Select SysKit Point app and it will appear on your Teams side panel.
+Select the SysKit Point app, and it will appear on your Teams side panel.
 Right-click on the app icon and select **Pin** to have it permanently visible.
 3. My **Request** tab will list all requests connected to you, both the ones you requested as well as those that require your approval.
         <ol type="a">